Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 Social media PR disasters spread like wildfire as last year’s Volkswagen scandal indicated.
 On September 18, the news about inaccurate emissions tests was published.
 The first tweet was posted at 8:49 a.m. quickly followed by 53k+ tweets just on that day!

-Over the weekend the news picked up momentum generating more than 1.3 million tweets over the next week and averaging more than 8,000 new tweets per hour.
-This was 100K more tweets per day than the company was used to receiving!
+Over the weekend, the news picked up momentum, generating more than 1.3 million tweets over the next week and averaging more than 8,000 new tweets per hour.
+Unfortunately, that was 100K more tweets per day than the company was used to receiving!

 Tweet from Francis O Sullivan about Volkswagen